Training Sufficient Power, Volume, and Control for a Successful Piano Performance

 -Relaxing on strong beats (or wherever appropriate) to create downward energy allows efficient energy management and enhances natural musical accents on strong beats.

-2 Wrist Flexibility: (freer control of the music and power production)
+2 Key technique: Wrist Flexibility = Control: (freer control of the music and power production)

 -Maintain supple wrists to allow for expressive phrasing and dynamic contrast.